ballerina-platform/ballerina-dev-website/downloads/swan-lake-release-notes/swan-lake-alpha4/swan-lake-alpha4-release-note.md

 configurable int port = ?;
 ```

-If the configurable variable is defined in the default module or if we are using a single Ballerina file:
+If the configurable variable is defined in the default module or if you are using a single Ballerina file:

 ```bash
 bal run -- -Cport=9090